-- Check if the wiring is correct (Ethernet-cable connected). - Check if a valid IP address is set in the device (Device Para/TCP/IP). - Check if the Ethernet connection is active (Device Para/TCP/IP/Link = Up?). - Check if both the SNTP server and the protection device answer to a Ping. - Check if the SNTP server is up and working.
+- Check if the wiring is correct (Ethernet-cable connected). - Check if a valid IP address is set in the device (Device Para/TCP/IP). - Check if the IP address of the SNTP server is set in the device (Device Para/Time/TimeSync/SNTP). - Check if SNTP is used for time synchronization (Device Para/ Time/ TimeSync/ TimeSync). - Check if the Ethernet connection is active (Device Para/TCP/IP/Link = Up?). - Check if both the SNTP server and the protection device answer to a Ping. - Check if the SNTP server is up and working.